Essential Oils for Travel

 By planning ahead and bringing a few carefully selected essential oils and aromatherapy products that you prepare yourself, several of the most challenging aspects of travel can be minimized.

-Long, tiring transit times and jetcan take its toll on adequate sleep and energy levels.
-Lavender and Roman Chamomile essential oils are the typical go-to essential oils to reach for in instances of insomnia.
+Long, tiring transit times and jet can take its toll on adequate sleep and energy levels.
+Lavender and Roman Chamomile essential oils are the typical go-to essential oils to reach for when having trouble sleeping.
 When traveling, add a drop of Lavender or Roman Chamomile to a cotton ball placed nearby or create a room and bed linen mist that can be kept with you and used when necessary.
-See AromaWeb's Aromatherapy and Insomnia article for more general information on the subject of insomnia.
+See AromaWeb's Aromatherapy and Insomnia article for more general information.

 Stuffy airplane cabins, unpleasant rental car odors and the harsh smell of some hotel rooms.
 Most essential oils, by their highly fragrant nature can help combat unpleasant odors, but Lemon, Lemongrass and in general, the Citrus Essential Oils are especially well suited for specifically combating smoky and unpleasant odors.